carbon-io/carbond/docs/guide/collections.rst

     :end-before: post-findObject-mongoCounterBasic
     :caption: Example implementation using MongoDB:

+Note, when ``null`` or ``undefined`` is returned, this indicates that the object does not exist and directs the collection to respond with a ``404``.

 saveObject
 ~~~~~~~~~~

 The :js:func:`~carbond.collections.Collection.saveObject` operation handler
 takes a single object whose ID property has been populated by the client and
 should replace the object in the collection with the same ID.

-Like ``update``,
-``saveObject`` can be configured to support inserts.
-It is left up to the
+Like ``update``, ``saveObject`` can be configured to support inserts.
+It is left
-concrete implementation of the collection to decide how this is communicated to
+up to the concrete implementation of the collection to decide how this is
-the operation handler.  :js:class:`~carbond.mongodb.MongoDBCollection`, for
+communicated to the operation handler.
-instance, updates the ``options`` parameter to include ``{upsert: true}`` if
-inserts are allowed (see
+:js:class:`~carbond.mongodb.MongoDBCollection`, for instance, updates the
+``options`` parameter to include ``{upsert: true}`` if inserts are allowed (see
 :js:func:`leafnode.collection.Collection.findOneAndReplace`).
-If inserts are
+If inserts are not
-not allowed and there is no object that has a matching ID, ``null`` should be
+allowed and there is no object that has a matching ID, ``null`` or ``undefined``
-returned.
+should be returned.
 Otherwise, the object that was saved should be returned and
 ``created`` should be set to ``true``.

 .. literalinclude:: ../code-frags/counter-col/lib/CounterCol.js